mirceast/continuous-control/Report.md

 <br><br>
 ##### DDPG
 [DDPG](https://arxiv.org/abs/1509.02971) is basically [DQN](https://web.stanford.edu/class/psych209/Readings/MnihEtAlHassibis15NatureControlDeepRL.pdf) for continuous action spaces.
 The problem with DQN is that it's doing a maximization over all possible discrete actions.
 This doesn't work in continuous spaces because the action space would have an infinite number of possible actions.
 This problem could be overcome to some extent by discretization; however, discretization is not optimal since it does not scale well and loses information.
 DDPG circumvents the problem by employing a different network, called an actor, to generate the best action given a certain state.
 Together with the state, this action is then taken as input by the critic, which outputs an expected return (Q value).
 Like DQN, DDPG then "forces" the Bellman equation to be true by adjusting the critic's weights such that the predicted return for the current (state, action) pair is as close as possible to the predicted return from the following (state, action) pair, as calculated by the Bellman equation.
 One difference between DDPG and DQN is that DDPG has a "soft update" for the target network, in which only a small proportion of the local network's weights are being copied.
+The goal of the actor network is to learn the optimal action to take in each state.
+It does this by directly maximizing the critic's return estimate for the current (state, action) pair.
 <br><br>
 ##### Double DDPG
 [Double DQN](https://arxiv.org/abs/1509.06461) improves on the traditional DQN by decoupling action selection and action evaluation.
 Double DQN proposes to use the online network for choosing the next action, and evaluate that choice with the target network.
 This was shown to reduce the overoptimism of Q learning and to provide usually better performance.
 I thought of adapting this idea to DDPG by using the **local** actor network for selecting the next actions rather than the **target** actor network.